klaviyo/klaviyo-android-sdk/README.md

 **A note on push tokens and multiple profiles:** Klaviyo SDK will disassociate the device push token from the current profile whenever it is reset by calling `setProfile` or `resetProfile`.
-You should call `setPushToken` again after resetting the currently tracked profile to explicitly to associate the device token to the new profile.
+You should call `setPushToken` again after resetting the currently tracked profile to explicitly associate the device token to the new profile.

 ### Deep linking in push notification

-In order to set up a push notification to deep link into your apps, there are broadly three steps -
+To set up a push notification to deep link into your apps, there are broadly three steps -
 1. Add intent filters for incoming links.
 2. Read the data from the incoming links and route to the appropriate views.
 3. Test your deep links.